a-basuony/Authentication_node.js/notes.md

 - **Session Management**: Properly manage sessions and invalidate them on logout.
 - **Environment Variables**: Store sensitive information like secret keys in environment variables.

-By implementing robust authentication mechanisms, you ensure that only authorized users can access your application's resources, enhancing overall security and user trust.
+## By implementing robust authentication mechanisms, you ensure that only authorized users can access your application's resources, enhancing overall security and user trust.

 ### Encrypting passwords

+1- install : npm install --save bcryptjs